learn-co-curriculum/dsc-exploring-your-data-lab/README.md

 ## Introduction

-In this lab you'll perform an exploratory data analysis task, using statistical and visual EDA skills.
+In this lab, you'll perform an EDA task, using your skills with statistics and data visualizations.
 You'll continue using the Lego dataset that you've acquired and cleaned in the previous labs.

 ## Objectives
 You will be able to:

-* Check the distribution of various columns
-* Examine the descriptive statistics of our dataset
+* Examine the descriptive statistics of our data set
-* Create visualizations to help us better understand our dataset
+* Create visualizations to better understand the distributions of variables in a dataset

 ## Data Exploration

-At this point, you've already done a modest amount of data exploration between investigating the initial dataset to further exploring individual features while cleaning things up in preparation for modeling.
+At this point, you've already done a modest amount of EDA between investigating the initial dataset to further exploring individual features while cleaning things up in preparation for modeling.
 During this process, you've become more familiar with the particular idiosyncrasies of the dataset.
 This gives you an opportunity to uncover difficulties and potential pitfalls in working with the dataset as well as potential avenues for feature engineering that could improve the predictive performance of your model down the line.
-Remember that this is also not a linear process; after building an initial model, you might go back and continue to mine the dataset for potential inroads to create additional features and improve the model's performance if initial results did not satisfy your needs and expectations.
+Remember that this is also not a linear process; after building an initial model, you might go back and continue to mine the dataset for potential inroads to create additional features and improve the model's performance if the initial results did not satisfy your needs and expectations.
 Here, you'll continue this process, investigating the distributions of some of the various features and their relationship to the target variable: `list_price`.

 In the cells below: